SOUTH BEACH WALK

 Next to your right on the corner of Pennsylvania Avenue is the Lincoln

 Theatre (1935).
-It is a wonderful example of Streamline Moderne architecture
+Now converted to an H & M store, it is a wonderful example of Streamline Moderne architecture

 and the rounded corner juxtapositioned with its neighbour the Sony